contextgarden/not-so-short-introduction-to-context/README.md

 The original idea of this repository was to provide a platform that would allow different collaborators to translate the text into different languages.
-Whether or not git is the best solution for that purpose, I really don't know.

-What I would appreciate is a guide on "how to set up a documentation translation project with git?" or any other solution which may more appropriate.
+Whether or not git is the best solution for that purpose, I really don't know. **What I would appreciate is a guide on "how to set up a documentation translation project with git?" or any other solution which may more appropriate**.

 ### Principles